primefaces/primefaces/docs/11_0_0/components/fileupload.md

 ```

 #### Multiple
-Multiple file slection and upload can be enabled by setting `multiple=true`.
+Multiple file selection and upload can be enabled by setting `multiple=true`.
 !> This is not supported by legacy browsers!

 In multiple mode, you can use `UploadedFiles` as `value` binding or `FilesUploadEvent` via `listener`,